SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 kubectl get statefulsets,services,pods,pvc,pv
 ```

-Note: in some releases Helm may not be able to clean up all the deployment artifacts, e.g.: pvc/ and pv/.
+Note: in some versions Helm may not be able to clean up all the deployment artifacts, e.g.: pvc/ and pv/.
 If necessary, use `helm delete` to delete those.

 ## Contributing